KasparEtter/ef1p/pages/email/email.md

 </summary>

 How do outgoing mail servers find the incoming mail server of a recipient?
-As we learned above, an [email address](#address) consists of a user name and a domain name, separated by the @ symbol.
+As we learned above, an [email address](#address) consists of a username and a domain name, separated by the @ symbol.
 A sender finds the incoming mail server of a recipient by querying the [Domain Name System (DNS)](/internet/#domain-name-system) for mail exchange (`MX`) records of the used domain name.